Infernion/streamRIP/README.md

 ## Configuration
 Configuration is done in `config.sh`, there are a few things you must change in this file:

-* `offfi`
+* `rtmpi_fallback`

-   The file to loop when the main stream is offline.
-This should be the full path to the file, and it must be in a location that is readable by nginx.

-   The file should have as close as possible to the same encoding parameters as your actual stream, including resolution and bitrate.
+   The back upped stream which play when main stream goes down.
+The stream should be as close as possible to the same encoding parameters as your actual stream, including resolution and bitrate.

-* `secret`

-   The "stream key" for streamRIP, should be a random, unguessable string.
-Note that this does *not* need to be the stream key for the service you're streaming on, it is only used by streamRIP.

 * `rtmpe`